China punishes eight in railway corruption case

-BEIJING Oct 21 China's anti-graft authorities have punished eight people at a state-owned rail construction firm for spending more than $100 million on hospitality last year, a disciplinary body of the Communist Party said on Monday.
+BEIJING China's anti-graft authorities have punished eight people at a state-owned rail construction firm for spending more than $100 million (62 million pounds) on hospitality last year, a disciplinary body of the Communist Party said on Monday.

 Besides waste and fraud, the country's railway system has been mired in debt from building high-speed lines.
 President Xi Jinping has vowed to crack down on official corruption, saying he will target high-flying "tigers" as well as lowly "flies."